Bedlington Terrier

 The Bedlington Terrier dog originates from Bedlington, Northumberland, England, where it was initially used by gypsies and poachers for hunting small game.
 Its hunting abilities attracted the attention of the gentry, who later on employed it for vermin control on their estates.

 Notably, the breed gained popularity among coal miners for its prowess in rat control and for participating in races against other breeds like Whippets.
-While its exact ancestry is uncertain, it shares similarities with breeds such as the Dandie Dinmont, Soft-Coated Wheaten Terriers, and Kerry Blue.
+While its exact ancestry is uncertain, it shares similarities with breeds such as the Dandie Dinmont, Soft-Coated Wheaten Terrier, and Kerry Blue.

 Joseph Ainsley is credited with breeding the first Bedlington Terrier in 1825, named Ainsley’s Piper.
 It was recognized by the American Kennel Club in 1886.